KiwiFlavoredApollo/cobblemon-trainer-battle/docs/resourcepack.md

 Cobblemon Trainer Battle provides custom sound keys.
 They can be prefixed with `cobblemontrainerbattle` namespace, but it is not required.

+> Custom sound keys are not available for SERVERONLY version

 ```
 battle.default.disc_1
 battle.default.disc_2